Introduction to the YubiKey 5 Series

 For an overview on setting up two-step verification in a typical case, see Google on using a security key for 2-step verification.

-All the YubiKeys in the 5 series have the basic functionalities and capabilities described in this guide.
-It is the firmware version that determines which of the more specialized functionalities and capabilities are available to you.
-The firmware on the different keys in the 5 series varies depending on when the key was manufactured.
+All the YubiKeys in the YubiKey 5 Series have the basic functionalities and capabilities described in this guide.
+However, it is the firmware version that determines which of the more specialized functionalities and capabilities are available to your YubiKey.